mariusmucenicu/mind-games/docs/README.md

 - New major versions are exceptional and are planned very long in advance.
 - New minor versions are feature releases; they get released roughly every 3 months.
-- New patch versions are bugfix releases; they get released roughly every month.
+- New patch versions are bug fix releases; they get released roughly every month.

 ## Code of conduct
 This project adheres to the Contributor Covenant [code of conduct](https://github.com/mariusmucenicu/knowlift/blob/master/docs/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.